 Another option is to work on increasing your income.
 A good first step is to talk to your current boss about how you can work toward a promotion.
 Find out what the next step is on your career path and ask what you need to do to get there.
-If that’s going to take awhile, you can also look into developing an additional income stream, such as picking up freelance or contract work.
+If that’s going to take a while, you can also look into developing an additional income streams, such as picking up freelance or contract work.

 There are many online work platforms that offer a wide range of jobs on a project-by-project basis such as Upwork, Freelancer, and Guru.
 One easy way for college graduates to get started is to write papers and perform research, similar to what was expected in school.
 If you also have other skills such as graphic design, translating, transcribing, coding, consulting, etc., you will find plenty of opportunities.